Happy to have you with us, the Rush Limbaugh program, a program that meets and surpasses all audience expectations on a daily basis.

 You're saying the look on my face doesn't tell them I don't want, just tell them I would be a good father if I did.

-Even when I say, even when I say I don't want kids, they don't listen.
+Even when I say, even when I say, I don't want kids, they don't listen.

 Keep trying to talk me into it.

-No, no, you'd be a great father, you know.
+No, no, you'd be a great father.

-You would, you would be, you wouldn't be.
+They're all telling me in the IFB You would, you would be, you wouldn't be.

 Jim in Valley View, Ohio.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Nice to have you on the program, sir.